MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define Y_HOME_DIR -1
 #define Z_HOME_DIR -1
 ```
 Homing direction for each axis: -1 = min, 1 = max.
-Most cartesian and core machines have three min endstops.
+Most Cartesian and core machines have three min endstops.
 Deltas have three max endstops.
 For other configurations set these values appropriately.

 ### Movement Bounds